Hiking to the Temple of Apollo Epicurius at Bassae

 The Temple of Apollo under the cover

-• The Temple was built on Kotilio Mt, a bare mountain with fierce winds in the winter, and underground prone to earthquakes.
-It was built at 1130 meters between 420-410 BC, 7 km from Phigaleia, not an easy task at all
+• The Temple was built on Kotilio Mount at 1130 meters, a bare mountain with fierce winds in the winter, and underground prone to earthquakes.

 Temple of Apollo Epicurius

-• It is the only Temple that combines elements of the three architectural styles of antiquity (Doric, Ionic, and Corinthian) and elements that remind of the large Apollo Temple in Delphi
+• It is the only Temple that combines elements of the three architectural styles of antiquity (Doric, Ionic, and Corinthian) and aesthetic elements that remind of the large Apollo Temple in Delphi.

 Temple of Apollo Epicurius at Bassae with visitors.
 Temple of Apollo Epicurius at Bassae of Phigaleia.